A Coruña: Tourism

 The two main beaches of A Coruña (Orzán and Riazor) are located in the heart of the city and are bordered by the promenade above.
 This location makes them a great attraction for tourists, being also a meeting point for surfers much of the year.
-Moreover, the city has other beaches like As Lapas, San Amaro, Oza and Matadoiro.
-These four beaches, along with Riazor and Orzán, were recognized with blue flag certification in 2011.
+Moreover, the city's other beaches of As Lapas, San Amaro, Oza and Matadoiro, along with Riazor and Orzán, were recognized with blue flag certification in 2011.

-An important holiday is on the night of San Xoán-Seaone (St John), celebrated on June 23 with a massive fireworks celebration, parade, bonfires and the ancient fires on all city beaches well into dawn.
+An important holiday is on the night of San Xoán-Seaone (St John), celebrated on 23 June with a massive fireworks celebration, parade, bonfires and the ancient fires on all city beaches well into dawn.

 In 2006 and for the first time ever, the number of tourists has doubled the population of the city, virtually to 500,000 the number of people who chose the city as a tourist destination.

 The city has an extensive network of hotels, with an offer of over 3,000 hotel vacancies.
 There is 1 five-star hotel and 11 four-star hotels, as well as many other hotels and hostels.
 The city is also focusing on business tourism, offering the Congress and Exhibition Centre PALEXCO, with room for more than 2,500 people; a new trade fair centre, EXPOCORUÑA, venue of concerts, exhibitions and festivals like Sónar.

 The city is also located on the English Way, a path of the Camino de Santiago.